 Moving on to display performance, the KU6300 delivers some great viewing quality even if it doesn’t fully match the kind of stunning quality we’ve seen in the SUHD TVs or some other competitor models.
 Nonetheless, this is a great model for solid contrast, deep nicely rich blacks with great uniformity and some very good color performance despite the lack of advanced HDR Wide Color Gamut specs or even Samsung’s own quantum dot color nano particle technology as it’s offered in the SUHD TVs from 2015 and 2016.

 Furthermore, the KU6300 offers the slightly unique feature of direct-lit LED backlighting technology with LEDS’s across the back of the entire display space.
-And though there aren’t nearly as many LEDs arranged in this pattern as there are in 4K TVs TVs with Full-array LED backlighting, the KU6300’s somewhat limited array of such LEDs does create a slightly better level of local dimming performance we do like, though activating local dimming does also work to spoil the quality of black levels in dark onscreen elements.
+And though there aren’t nearly as many LEDs arranged in this pattern as there are in 4K TVs TVs with Full-array LED backlighting, the KU6300’s somewhat limited array of such LEDs does create a slightly better level of brightness uniformity we do like.
 In addition to these positive aspects of the TV’s display, the KU6300 also comes with the same excellent upscaling engine we’ve seen in all other 2015 and 2016 Samsung TV models.
 The quality with which even well-mastered 480p SD content is upconverted to look sharper looks great for the most part and Full HD content sources such as Blu-ray in particular look superb when viewed on the KU6300’s screen.
 As for native 4K content and especially native 4K content with HDR technology, it looks just superb.

 Additionally, we should mention that we really like the HDR technology in this TV.
 It’s not the premium caliber of HDR that you’ll find in Samsung’s SUHD TVs or Vizio’s excellent P-Series models but it still delivers a superior viewing experience that is notably better than what you’ll see in any normal SDR 4K TV on the market.
 Peak brightness and black level are both rich enough to deliver the sort of dynamic range that stands out with its quality to the naked eye and Samsung additions like Ultra Clear Panel, which works to reduce glare in the KU6300’s screen further augment the quality of this TVs somewhat limited HDR capabilities.